bbbutterwell/books/wkuf_ch00.md

 So how then did Harlii come to be Truly Known as the *Hooded Harbinger of Foggy Hollows*, anyhow, you might ask.
 Well, I'll tell you a little bit.
 It took them traveling to a town on the Very Verge of Despair, on exactly the right wrong afternoon, and bearing no noteworthy news at all, to earn that title, fair and square.
 Then they became The Greatest Harbinger Ever Known.

-And this is where you will encounter your first footnote, if you wish to know more about the Very Verge of Despair, and other curious things.
-You may of course ignore the tiny numeral to the right of the Verge of Despair [^vergeOfDespair], and instead continue reading the narrative unbroken, so that the story might flow a bit better.
+And this is where you will encounter your first footnote *[actually, the second -Ed.]*, if you wish to know more about the Very Verge of Despair, and other curious things.
+You may of course ignore the tiny link to the right of the Verge of Despair, [^vergeOfDespair] and instead continue reading the narrative unbroken, so that the story might flow a bit better.
 It depends on how your mind works best, when it comes to receiving ideas, and I can't know what that is, since it's your mind, and not mine.
 This is up to *you* - it's your story now.
 Now let's move on.

 The Folk of Foggy Hollows (the town on the Very Verge, of which I speak), never needed more news, back then.
 It was a town quite known already for having had too much of that: *more news*.